akonomos/akonomos/README.md

 # Physics and Computer Science
 :boom: Physics and computer science are two complimentary fields.
 The former provides an analytical framework about the natural world while the latter applies practical insights to data science.
 Through my studies, I have gained experience with both Python and C++ and libraries like AstroPy, NumPy, pandas, OpenCV, and TensorFlow.  <br />
 :boom: Some of my coding projects include an Exoplanet Wavelength Calibrated Solution Framework (Python) and Reference Frame Shift Code (Python).
 I am interested in further applying machine learning and quantum computing to physics and data science. <br />
 :boom: With my research, I use the pre-written NIRSPEC Data Reduction Pipeline to run analysis of science images.
-The projects mentioned above were used to create wavelength solutions and a transit graph of wavelenght vs flux:
+The projects mentioned above were used to create wavelength solutions and a transit graph of wavelength and flux:
 <img width="464" alt="Screen Shot 2022-01-13 at 6 31 27 PM" src="https://user-images.githubusercontent.com/66533374/149443123-5831d39f-bece-4754-9106-fb8d0d06d5a8.png">